ashiqInGit/keyCodeFinder/README.md

 view page:https://ashiqingit.github.io/keyCodeFinder/

 !
-Only for computer💻 not for phones📱 .
+Only for computers💻 not for mobile phones📱.